Julian22222/PRACTICE/Docker/README_Docker.md

 // -v <-- volumes parametr
 // myvolume: <-- any name, we give a volume name here
 //  /app/data  <-- the path to volume folder, should be the same what we indicated in Dockerfile -> VOLUMES [ "/app/data" ]
+///<-- this command creates and runs current container

 docker logs containerID_or_containerName //<-- will show all activity in current container, show what Docker container Port is used fro our running application etc.

-docker ps --help //<-- will show what this command does, and show description. use --> --help for any of the commands, don't need to memorise all the Docker commands docker ps //<-- show the list of all running/active containers docker ps -a //<-- will show all containers on our local machine (will show running and inactive containers)
+docker ps --help //<-- will show what this command does, and show description. use --> --help for any of the commands, don't need to memorise all the Docker commands docker ps //<-- show the list of all running/active containers, we can check if the container is running docker ps -a //<-- will show all containers on our local machine (will show running and inactive containers)